Azivar/AzzyCoin/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to azzycoin-core.

-General azzycoin questions and/or support requests and are best directed to the [azzycointalk.io forums](https://azzycointalk.io/).
+General azzycoin questions and/or support requests and are best directed to the [Azzycoin Discord](https://discord.gg/Erztp5WMg2).

-For reporting security issues, please contact the Azzycoin developers on the #azzycoin-dev Freenode IRC channel or alternatively you can email us at contact@azzycoin.org.
+For reporting security issues, please contact the Azzycoin developers on the #azzycoin-dev Freenode IRC channel or alternatively you can email us at azzycoincrypto@gmail.com.

 ### Describe the issue